Looking For quality elementary resources? Click here ➔

 There are tons of creative art ideas out there that are the perfect way to spend Valentine’s Day in the classroom.
 Do a quick search on Pinterest to find some amazing ideas!

-I think this year we will try doing the art project in this YouTube video focused on value!
+This year, we will try doing the art project in this YouTube video focused on value!

 I’m always looking for more ideas!
 Be sure to email me if you have a great Valentine’s Day art activity!

-STEM Challenges
+Valentine’s Day STEM Challenges

 STEM challenges are fun and engaging at any time of the year, but why not take advantage of the seasonal products available and use them to celebrate Valentine’s Day?
 Here are some great STEM ideas:

-Design and construct a Valentine delivery zipline!
+Design and construct a Valentine’s delivery zipline!

 Older students will LOVE constructing working Cupid’s bows!!